Indoor Mold Exposure: Adverse Health Effects in Children and AdultsA Comprehensive Guide to the Literature for Personal Injury Lawyers

 - Links to full-text sources of other articles that are available for purchase directly from individual journal publishers.

-- A unique "Author Directory" consisting of the names and institutional affiliations of experts who have published and have specialized knowledge about Indoor Exposure to Toxic Mold: Health Effects in Children and Adults.
+- A unique "Author Directory" consisting of the names and institutional affiliations of experts who have published and have specialized knowledge about Indoor Mold Exposure: Adverse Health Effects in Children and Adults.
 The "Author Directory" is a valuable resource for quickly identifying and locating experts for case reviews, opinions, and testimony.

 Select examples of topics that are covered by the articles referenced in this Guidebook include: